Change Started

 Indigenous knowledge is based on experience that is often time tested and highly contextual to local culture and environment.
 The knowledge is often passed from generation to generation usually by word of mouth and cultural rituals and if this wisdom is ignored, it can lead to consequences that can be disastrous.

-If authorities would have attended to the advice of Mizo leaders, the history of the Mizoram state could have been different.
+If authorities had attended to the advice of Mizo leaders, the history of the Mizoram state could have been different.

 changeadmin